MIPS and Sliding Resistance of Bicycle Helmets

 Almost all of the liners we have seen leave a large void in the back for the rear stabilizer, with a quarter or more of the helmet unlined and no MIPS effect if you hit at the rear.
 Although front and sides are more frequent impact sites, many impacts occur in the rear.
 We regard that as poor engineering, or hasty marketing at best.
 The Smith implementation has a grid of MIPS liner material, but with sharp Koroyd "straws" between that might dig into your skin and perhaps prevent the MIPS layer from working, depending on the crash angle and sequence.

-We do not like the fact that the liner takes up space inside the helmet that could be devoted to more crushable liner.
+We do not like the fact that the liner takes up space inside the helmet that could be devoted to a thicker crushable liner.
 MIPS says the liner is 0.5 to 0.8mm, reducing the helmet size by 1mm to 1.6mm, so the manufacturer would have to adjust the size in some way, either selling the consumer a larger helmet or reducing the thickness of the helmet liner.
 Slip planes do not repeal the laws of physics, and if you reduce the distance for stopping the head, it must be stopped faster, increasing g's.
 So unless the helmet is made larger, we are skeptical that the thin inside MIPS layer will perform better than a conventional helmet.

 If it works, the effect of a slip plane is to reduce rotational energy momentarily for the critical first milliseconds of the impact sequence.
 The first two-layer POC helmet incorporating MIPS is very round and smooth on the surface as well, so they have minimal sliding resistance to begin with and the slip plane is available no matter where you hit.
 You can find more on POC in our Helmets for the current year page.
 In 2012 Lazer incorporated the first inner fit cage that was licensed by MIPS as well, on two of their child helmets.
 Helmets for 2015 will have details on the newer designs.